This website requires JavaScript.

 rtmp streaming url

 A new window will pop up.
 In the URL box within this window, enter the RTMP URL in the format "rtmp://Server URL/live/Stream Name."
-Once inputting the correct URL, click the "Play" button.
+Once you have input the correct URL, click the "Play" button.

 Step 3: Enjoy the Stream